imoetoo/Decentralized-Exchange-Platform/README.md

 4. Run `npx hardhat ignition deploy ignition/modules/Token.js --network localhost` - This compiles `contracts/Token.sol` and deploys it to the local blockchain network, creating multiple mock tokens.

-   Alternatively, you can run the shortcut `npm run deploy:mock`.
-This shortcut is defined in `package.json`.
+   Alternatively, you can run the shortcut `npm run deploy:mock`, which is defined in `package.json`.

    - Hardhat reads `Token.sol` and compiles Solidity code into bytecode and ABI (Application Binary Interface).
 They are stored in `artifacts` folder.
    - Information on how the contracts should be deployed is defined in `ignition/modules/Token.js`.
 In this file, we specify that multiple instances of `Token` should be deployed with different names and symbols.